OGLE-2015-BLG-0845L: A low-mass M dwarf from the microlensing parallax and xallarap effects: Physical Interpretation

 The angular Einstein radius can be determined by combining the xallarap amplitude, $\xi_{\rm E}$, and the semi-major axis of the primary source, $a_{\rm S}$

 and $a_{\rm S}$ is related to the mass of the source binary via Kepler's third law

-Here $M_{\rm S}$ is the masses of the primary and $q_\xi$ is the mass ratio.
+Here $M_{\rm S1}$ is the mass of the primary.
 The values of these masses are key in determining $\theta_{\rm E}$, as the xallarap amplitude and the source binary period are both measured in the xallarap modeling.

 The mass of the source binary is estimated via the isochrone fitting.
 To perform this, we first derive the intrinsic colour and magnitude of both sources, following the general method of \citet{Yoo2004_OGLE2003BLG262}.
 We first obtain the observed colours and magnitudes of both sources through a linear regression based on the 1L2S modeling of \eventname.
 This yields